skillrepos/prom-start-v2/labs.md

 k apply -n monitoring -f ps-cm-with-traefik.yaml
 ```

-10. Now if you refresh and look at the **Status->Targets** page in Prometheus and the **Service Discovery** page and do a Ctrl-F/CMD+F to search for **traefik**, you should find that the new item shows up as a standalone item on both pages.
+10. Now if you refresh and look at the **Status->Targets** page in Prometheus and the **Service Discovery** page and filter via "traefik" in the search bar or do a Ctrl-F/CMD+F to search for **traefik**, you should find that the new item shows up as a standalone item on both pages.
 (It may take a moment for the traefik target to reach (1/1 up) in the targets page, so you may have to refresh after a moment and even do this more than once.)

 ![Traefik in targets](./images/promstart18.png?raw=true "Traefik in targets")
 ![Traefik in service discovery](./images/promstart17.png?raw=true "Traefik in service discovery")